jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

     ```

 Congratulations!
 Now, you should have an arm64 bundle (output.tar) of your ROS application ready to deploy.
 Next, we will configure our Robot Application and Robot in AWS RoboMaker.

+### Stage the two ML models in S3

+For today's workshop, we have already trained two ML models for you to use.
+However, if you are interested, you can checkout the python notebooks [here](https://github.com/waveshare/jetbot/tree/master/notebooks).
+We will deploy these two models with our **Dinosaur Detection and Road Following** application.

+    ```
+    # Make sure you exited out of the container in previous step
+    # Copy the robot application to S3
+    $ aws s3 cp s3://dinobot-models/models.zip s3://<S3-BUCKET-NAME>/models.zip
+    ```

+Great!
+Now, we will be able to reference these models with our AWS RoboMaker Deployment.

 ### Create a Robot Application